levinson/GameRecorder/README.md

 IncludeLogs|Enable this to generate turn-by-turn log files.
 IncludeMulligan|Enable this to copy mulligan output from [SmartMulligan](https://github.com/ArthurFairchild/MulliganProfiles/tree/SmartMulliganV2/MulliganProfiles) at start of turn.
 IncludeSeeds|Enable this to copy seed files at end of game (or when bot is stopped).
+Locale|Set the locale of your game client to translate card names to English in log files.
 LogFriendRequests|Enable this to log friend requests after each game (or when bot is stopped).
 LogWhispers|Enable this to log received whispers after each game (or when bot is stopped).
 ScreenshotBeginTurn|Whether to capture screenshot at beginning of turn.